 3. Mix up your overnight oats.

 Tired of oatmeal?
 Overnight oats, a nutritious treat you can easily make by soaking raw oats overnight, are a popular and tasty way to change up your breakfast routine.
 Adding cottage cheese to your overnight oats is a great way to boost their protein level and add a decadently creamy texture.
 Blueberry Cottage Cheese Overnight Oats, Strawberry Overnight Oats, or peanut butter and jelly-inspired cottage cheese overnight oats are surprisingly filling and offer satisfying sweetness without a sugar crash.
+(Click through to learn about the benefits of eating raw oats in a dish like overnight oats.)

 4. Use it for savory muffins.